danesparza/fxaudio/README.md

 (On a standard Raspberry Pi setup, the first user — such as `pi` — is already in the `audio` group.)

 **Important:**
 - Do not run `fxaudio` as the `root` user.
+I cannot overstate this.
 Audio on Linux can behave inconsistently under root, leading to unreliable results.
 - Ensure your audio device is set correctly using `raspi-config`, and adjust output levels with `alsamixer`.

 After installation, the service will be running and available at: